coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

  "The array_based_order_book_side<> internal data structures.")

-Most `add_order` and `reduce_order` operations into this data structure are expected to only affect the values stored by the array.
+Most `add_order` and `reduce_order` operations into this data structure are expected to only affect the values stored in the array.
 The value of `tk_inside` changes when a new better price in inserted into the vector.
 This is a $$O(1)$$ operation, which simply updates the indices.